 The vouchers allocated to schools by Border Trust are distributed at the discretion of each school and are to assist families with the purchase of uniforms, books, footwear, stationary, toiletries or other school necessities.

-In addition to the FRRR contribution for this program, local generosity enabled us to meet more of the needs of families at the beginning of the 2017 school year.
+In addition to the FRRR contribution for this program, local generosity enabled us to meet more of the needs of families at the beginning of each school year.

 - The Scots School Albury Student Rep Council

 - Institute Chartered Accountants

 - The Scanlon Foundation